 He moved to Minster in 2016 and is mainly involved in horses-in-training work, pre-purchase examinations, lameness investigations and diagnostic imaging.
-He is currently studying to become an Advanced Practitioner, specialising in Diagnostic Imaging, and has published peer-reviewed literature in a veterinary journal.
+He is an Advanced Practitioner and is currently studying for his Diagnostic Imaging Certificate as well as a Masters in Business Administration.
+Matthew has published peer-reviewed literature a veterinary journals.

-Along with Gemma and Emma, he is one of our Clinical Directors
+Along with Gemma, he is one of our Clinical Directors

 When not working Matthew enjoys keeping fit, fishing, walking his lurchers and occasionally riding out for his trainers and hunting.

 After graduation from Barcelona University in 2009 Pol travelled to North America for a few months visiting renowned equine hospitals.
 He then undertook a one year internship at a surgical referral hospital in Canada.
 After this, he then moved to the Dubai for few months, focusing mainly on lameness of endurance horses.
 He moved to UK in 2014 and worked in Lambourn, Berkshire for a year focusing mainly on racehorses and sport horse work.